kh-aymen/kh-aymen/README.md

 - 📫 Hire me [Resume-CV]()

-- ⚡ Fun fact: I watch anime a lot, and I'm a gamer.
+- ⚡ Fun fact: I watch anime and movies a lot, and I'm a gamer.

 ## GitHub Stats